seantarogers/EtwNServiceBus/README.md

 ## Performance Comparisons

-The PerformanceComparisons project compares the tracing performance of in process log4net (3 appenders configured: RollingLogFile, ADO and Windows Event log) against out of process ETW over a 10 second period.
+The PerformanceComparisons project compares the tracing performance of in process Log4Net (with 3 appenders configured: RollingLogFile, ADO and Windows Event log) against out of process ETW over a 10 second period.
 It measures how many traces they can each emit.
 If you are just interested in the results:

 | Tracer            | Sync                                        | Number of traces in 10 seconds |
 | ----------------- | --------------------------------------------|--------------------------------|